Things to Know (about Traveling in Japan)

 ■Restrictions on smoking and drinking

 Smoking and drinking alcoholic beverages are prohibited for those under 20 years of age.
-Smoking is banned on public transportation, in restaurants and other public areas.
+Smoking is banned on public transportation and restricted in many public places and restaurants.
+Please follow posted signs.

 ●Eating Japanese-style food